Mir (title): Sayyids

-Tribal Princes of the Persian Sunni Sayyids

-Mir is the Persian version of the title of tribal leaders of Sayyids, that are addressed in the arabic world as Naqib.
-Examples for Persian Miran (Plural of Mir) are Mir Sayyid Ali Hamadani and the family of the Mir Sayyid Hasan bin Azimullah and Hazrat Ishaan, that are today known as Dakik Family.
+Mir is the Persian version of the title of tribal leaders of Sayyids, that are addressed in the Arab world as Naqib.
+Examples of Persian Miran (plural of Mir) are Mir Sayyid Ali Hamadani and the family of the Mir Sayyid Hasan bin Azimullah and Hazrat Ishaan, that are today known as Dakik family.

-Tribal Princes of the Kurdish Yazidis
+Yazidis

-In the Yazidi culture, the Mîr is the religious and also the administrative authority from the Qatani branch of the Sheikh caste.
-The former Mir was Tahseen Said Beg, whose son Hazim bin Tahsin Said and nephew Naif ben Dawood contest leadership.
+In the Yazidi culture, the Mîr (میر) is the religious and also the administrative authority from the Qatanî branch of the Sheikh caste.
+The former Mîr was Tahseen Said Beg, whose son Hazim Tahsin Beg succeeded him.

-British Empire
+British India

-The title Mir is also used by various vassals of the British Empire, who are neither Sayyids nor Yezidi.
+The title Mir is also used by various vassals of the British Indian Empire:

 Examples

-In Muslim princely states of British India, a few rulers were formally styled Mir, notably in present Pakistan, where only two of the six have actually reached the level of salute state, becoming entitled to a gun salute and the attached form of address His Highness:
+In Muslim princely states of British India, a few rulers were formally styled Mir, few reached the level of a salute state, becoming entitled to a gun salute and the attached form of address His Highness: